 It takes you on a most affordable and adventurous trip including areas of California that many typical RVers never visit.

 This guide is not just for RVers.
-All but 8 of the 136 suggested frugal and free California camping areas listed in this guide are suitable for tents as well as RVs.
-A complete camping accessibility index will tell you whether a tent can be set up at each campsite.
-The same index tells you what size of RV can most easily access the sites.
+All but six of the 146 suggested frugal and free California camping areas listed in this guide are suitable for tents as well as RVs.
+The footnotes included for each location will tell you whether a tent can be set up and also what size of RV can most easily access the sites.

 |